Traveling Nepal in the Monsoon Season means taking care

 There’s still lots to do in Nepal that’s fun and exciting but you should be aware of the extra things that happen when the seasonal rains come.

 There are constant road closures which are never announced which means being stuck on a bus for up to 19 hours.
 Many activities are stopped due to the rains.
+Flights are frequently delayed or cancelled.
+Cities and villages get flooded.
 It’s also humid and hot.

 When is monsoon season in Nepal?

 The monsoon rains generally arrive in mid to late June.
 They continue through July and August.
-In recent years climate change has meant that the rains have often been delayed.
-Then when they come they are either persistent light rains that last all day or torrential heavy downpours that last a couple of hours.
+In recent years climate change has meant that the rains have often been delayed as they are in 2019.
+Then when they come they are either persistent light rains that last all day or torrential heavy downpours that last a couple of hours and cause flooding.

 Even though Nepal is a small country monsoon rains change a little throughout the country.
-The Kathmandu Valley usually remains cooler and less effected with daily downpours that last a few hours.
+The Kathmandu Valley usually remains cooler and less effected with daily downpours that last a few hours -localized flooding occurs but usually clears quite quickly.
 Pokhara, Lumbini and Chitwan usually remain hot, humid and have heavier downpours.

 In the mountains downpours remain constant depending on altitude.
 You can still get very clear skies above 4,000 meters at certain times of the day.
 With rains coming at night or during daily bursts.
-However, mountain weather is notoriously difficult to predict and airing on the side of caution is best.
+Clouds can roll in though and obscure mountains for days at a time.
+However, mountain weather is notoriously difficult to predict so airing on the side of caution is best.

 Going to Nepal later in the year?
 Do read about the best time of year to go trekking in Nepal.